wntrblm/flask-talisman/README.rst

 Document Policy support is included in Talisman for when this becomes more widely supported.

-Note that the `Document Policy is still an Editors Draft <https://w3c.github.io/webappsec-feature-policy/document-policy.html>`_.
+Note that the `Document Policy is still an Unofficial Draft <https://wicg.github.io/document-policy/>`_.

 The default Document Policy is empty, as this is the default expected behaviour.